Radiography Accreditation & Certification

 Wake Tech's Radiology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) and is operated in compliance with their standards for accredited radiography programs.

-The program was awarded 8 years accreditation following an onsite visit in April 2018.
+The program was awarded eight years' accreditation following an on-site visit in April 2018.

-Many employers require their technologist to hold certification and registration by the American Registry of Radiologic Technologists (ARRT), which indicates that their employees are committed to high quality patient care.
+Many employers require their technologists to hold certification and registration by the American Registry of Radiologic Technologists (ARRT), which indicates that their employees are committed to high-quality patient care.

-- the adjudication of guilt is either withheld, deferred, or not entered; or
+- the adjudication of guilt is either withheld, deferred or not entered

-- the individual enters a plea of guilty or no contest (nolo contendere); or
+- the individual enters a plea of guilty or no contest (nolo contendere)

-Radiography Program applicants may find out about their eligibility for testing before enrolling in class by downloading a pre-application packet from the ARRT URL: www.arrt.org/handbooklink or calling ARRT at 651-687-0048, ext.
-8580, to request a copy.
+Radiography program applicants may find out about their eligibility for testing before enrolling in class by downloading a pre-application packet from ARRT or calling ARRT at 651-687-0048, extension 8580, to request a copy.

 Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
 If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.